 At this time, the Company cannot estimate what full impact this LCD will have on its glaucoma business in the United States.
-We and other stakeholders plan to challenge the LCD.
-Outside the U.S., where the Company currently receives approximately its glaucoma revenue, neither the LCD nor any future local coverage determination are expected to materially impact that business.
+We future could also involve restrictive covenants relating to our capital-raising activities and other stakeholders plan financial and operational matters, which may make it more difficult for us to challenge the LCD.
+Outside the U.S., where the Company currently receives approximately 50% of obtain additional capital and to pursue business opportunities.

+its glaucoma revenue, neither the LCD nor any future local coverage determination are expected to materially impact that business.
 Reimbursement payments outside the U.S. are generally lower and more restrictive in scope, with TLT's successful and growing penetration within those markets providing further support for the demand for our products and perceived utility and efficacy of Iridex's offerings.